5 HR Challenges. 5 Recognition Solutions.

 What to do

-Recognition must be available for everyone.
+For recognition to increase belonging and inclusion, it must be available for everyone.
 This includes giving all employees (offline, remote, leaders and non-leaders, and employees in all locations) access to the same tools and awards and the ability and empowerment to both give and receive recognition.
-It also includes enabling all employees to use recognition and ensuring equity across your global locations.

 “Recognition and appreciation are really an opportunity to show your employees they are seen, they are heard, and they are valued.
 It’s important to understand the value that each of your individual employees is bringing to the table and appreciate who they are as a person, both the impact they make and the character traits that contribute to the diversity and success of your teams.”